brndnmtthws/optimal-buy-cbpro/README.md

 you're probably going to have a bad time
 * You might have a few dollars (<$100) sitting in your account at all times, even when all orders have been filled

-# Tipjar
+# Tip jar

 If you got some value out of this, please send some kudos my way:

-* BTC: 37N55ywGVJZsKCsfCmkfDvwukN9GJi93vK
+* BTC: 3EEAE1oKEMnmHGU5Qxibv9mBQyNnes8j8N
-* LTC: 328FYhK7ioQphpsHsQFyDb55yhkEkG6mgf
+* LTC: 3MxmLzTf4sPsFBGYUnX9MMMbTMeaUSox46